-To be eligible for a scholarship, applicants must need the scholarship funds to afford attendance at the Camp.
-The recipients will be chosen by the Board of Directors based on an essay and sound recording that eligible applicants are required to submit.
-People who are already registered for Banjo Camp North are eligible to apply.
+To be eligible for a scholarship, applicants must attest that it would be a financial hardship to attend the Camp without the support of scholarship funds.
+The scholarship recipients will be chosen by the Board of Directors based on an essay and sound recording that eligible applicants are required to submit.
+People who are already registered for Banjo Camp North, or Guitar & Mandolin Camp North, are eligible to apply.
 Relatives of Music Camps North’s Board of Directors are ineligible.
-The deadline for submitting an application is May 5, 2017.
+The deadline for submitting an application is March 15, 2018.

 Music Camps North, Inc. does not discriminate on the basis of race, color, religion, sex, national origin, age, sexual orientation, gender identity, marital status, disability or genetic information.

-If a scholarship is awarded to a person under the age of 18 years, his or her parent or guardian must be present on the camp premises whenever said camper is on the premises and will be charged the amount the camp is charged by the conference facility for the parent or guardian’s meals and lodging if applicable.
+If a scholarship is awarded to a person under the age of 18 years, his or her parent or guardian must be present on the camp premises whenever said camper is on the premises.
+The parent or guardian will be charged the amount the camp is charged by the conference facility for the parent or guardian’s meals and lodging if applicable.

-To receive the criteria and an application form, interested persons should send an email to firstname.lastname@example.org.
+To receive the criteria and an application form, interested persons should click on the link at the bottom of this page, or send an email to firstname.lastname@example.org.

 Both camps are part of Music Camps North, Inc., a 501(c)(3) nonprofit organization with the mission to educate, celebrate, and encourage participation in acoustic string music through workshops, classes, demonstrations and other educational opportunities, including but not limited to the operation of Camps for the study and practice of playing acoustic string musical instruments.